-Table 7: 5 year CST ELA Grade Level Trend Data
+Table 7: 5year CST ELA Grade Level Trend Data for 68th Street School

 Table 8 demonstrates a 5 year growth trend for all the grade levels in the area of Math.
 The data indicates the following trends: A growth in the percent of students in the advanced and proficient performance bands and a decrease in the percent of students in the Below Basic (BB) and Far Below Basic (FBB) performance bands.
-For example, according to MyData, the 2006-2007 average scaled score for all 5th graders was 281 which placed them as a group in the below basic category.
-This indicates that five years ago this group of students required intensive Tier 3 intervention and support.
+In 2006-2007 the school had 212 students in FBB/BB bands and in 2010-2011 the number has been reduced to 159.
+According to MyData, the 2006-2007 average scaled score for all 5th graders was 327 which placed them as a group in the basic category.
+This indicates, five years ago, this group of students required intensive Tier 2 and Tier 3 intervention and support.
 Five years later the average scale score for fifth grade has increased to 353, indicative of a proficient group of students.

 Similar trends can be found in grades 2-4.
-In 2006-2007 the school had 396 students in FBB/BB bands and in 2010-2011 the school only has 138 students.
+Table 8 demonstrates the grade level movement of all the performance bands.
+Over 60% of students in $2^{nd}-4^{th}$ grade scored proficient or advanced.
+The scaled score for second grade for example, is now at 396, a score indicative of an advanced group.
 Due to the improvements in the school's CST data, the school has an opportunity to continue with the improvement trend by focusing on Tier 2 intervention support.

-Table 8: 5year CST Math Grade Level Trend Data
+Table 8: 5year CST Math Grade Level Trend Data for 68th Street ES